laravel/docs/configuration.md

 When accessing this hidden route, you will then be redirected to the `/` route of the application.
 Once the cookie has been issued to your browser, you will be able to browse the application normally as if it was not in maintenance mode.

 > **Note**
 > Your maintenance mode secret should typically consist of alpha-numeric characters and, optionally, dashes.
-You should avoid using characters that have special meaning in URLs such as `?`.
+You should avoid using characters that have special meaning in URLs such as `?` or `&`.

 <a name="pre-rendering-the-maintenance-mode-view"></a>
 #### Pre-Rendering The Maintenance Mode View